A message from Patricia J. Gumport, Vice Provost for Graduate Education

-Stanford is distinctive in that our schools, departments, and faculty have considerable autonomy in shaping their graduate program requirements and allocating resources.
-As a result, programs within the university vary greatly.
-But even though graduate education is highly decentralized, we embrace university-wide standards and values, and we move freely across disciplines with a spirit of exploration and experimentation.
-In fact, fostering cross-disciplinary collaboration is one of Stanford’s most prominent legacies, one that continues to yield much benefit to our students and alumni, as well as to our faculty and staff.
+Stanford is distinctive in that our Schools, departments, and faculty have considerable autonomy in shaping their graduate program requirements and allocating resources.
+Yet University-wide, we also embrace the highest ideals in pursuit of our University mission, especially nurturing a culture that affirms moving freely across disciplines with a spirit of exploration, experimentation, and collaboration.
+In fact, fostering cross-disciplinary dialogue is one of Stanford’s most prominent legacies, one that continues to yield much benefit to our students and alumni, as well as to our faculty and staff.

 For Stanford’s faculty and staff, the benefits of working with students come with commensurate responsibilities.
 We have a sacred trust to do well by our students.
-All members of the university community have a collective charge to ensure that every student has access to the best Stanford has to offer.
+All members of the university community have a collective commitment as we strive to ensure that every student has access to the best Stanford has to offer.
 The stakes are high, and our ideals even higher.
-Today’s students will be tomorrow’s leaders in the United States and around the world and across many sectors.
+Today’s students will be tomorrow’s leaders around the world and across many sectors.
 My colleagues and I consider each day an opportunity to expand what’s possible in graduate education.